 2014 • Marina R. S. Walther-António, Patricio Jeraldo, Margret E. Berg Miller, Carl J. Yeoman, Karen E. Nelson, Brenda A. Wilson, Bryan A. White, Nicholas Chia, Douglas J. Creedon

-Our analyses indicate normal pregnancy is characterized by a microbiome that has low diversity and high stability.
+Our analyzes indicate normal pregnancy is characterized by a microbiome that has low diversity and high stability.
 While Lactobacillus species strongly dominate the vaginal environment during pregnancy across the two studied ethnicities, observed differences between the longitudinal dynamics of the analyzed populations may contribute to divergent risk for pregnancy complications.
 This helps establish a baseline for investigating the role of the microbiome in complications of pregnancy such as preterm labor and preterm delivery.

 2020 • Sam Schoenmakers, Joop Laven